 Your Sunset Neurological & Psychiatry Group doctor can also help you make life changes that support your body’s ability to manage MS. Good nutrition, regular exercise, and addressing bad habits like smoking can all make a difference to your condition.

-If you have MS or are worried you’re developing symptoms, call Sunset Neurological & Psychiatry Group today or book an appointment online.
+If you have MS or are worried you’re developing symptoms, call Sunset Neurological & Psychiatry Group today.